Emily Erbelding: Career

 Erbelding spent 14 years on the faculty of the Johns Hopkins School of Medicine, in the division of infectious diseases, and was the director of clinical services for the Baltimore City Health Department STD/HIV program.

 Erbelding served as deputy director of the Division of AIDS at the National Institute of Allergy and Infectious Diseases (NIAID).
 There she was involved in all aspects of scientific program management and support, helping to design and implement new initiatives involving basic, translational and clinical research and administering complex extramural grant programs and research infrastructure.

 In 2017, Erbelding became director of the NIAID Division of Microbiology and Infectious Diseases (DMID).
 She is responsible for the strategic and scientific vision for DMID's complex national and international research program.
 DMID supports basic, preclinical, and clinical investigations into the causes, diagnosis, treatment, and prevention of a broad range of pathogens, including those related to biodefense and emerging infectious diseases.
+As of April 1, 2025, Erbelding was placed on administrative leave by the Department of Health and Human Services.

 Erbelding serves on the acute flaccid myelitis task force at the Centers for Disease Control and Prevention.